“Sahno offers a compelling vision of a community whose need for companionship and support in the face of life’s struggles is stirring.”

 “Each character had a great vision and I could see them all clearly.”

 When it comes to discussing their own work, most authors opt for modesty.
 That’s as it should be.
-But sometimes one has to talk a bit about what one does well.
+But every once in a while, an author has to talk a bit about what he does well.
 (Or, in this case, quote a few Amazon reviewers.)

 Not long ago, I posted a brief blog post about my ear for dialogue.
 I’m not inordinately proud of having it, as I didn’t purposely work toward such a goal.
 It’s natural for me, given my background and history.